Multimedia translation: Academic study of multimedia translation

 The translation of multimedia creative works is a subject of academic research, a subtopic of translation studies.
 This interdisciplinary field draws from a wide range of theories, such as globalisation and post-globalisation theories, reception studies, relevance theory, social science and cultural studies, social psychology and deaf studies.

 Modes of translation

 This kind of translation is strongly influenced, both in the form and in the substance of its creative process, by the process and type of device employed.
 Specific limits are imposed by digital graphics, and by timing and mode of use.

 Dubbing

 Dubbing, sometimes known as "lip-synchrony", involves both the translation and its synchronisation as well as dubbing the actors' and actresses' performance.
 Once considered the most comprehensive form of translation, dubbing follows the "timing, phrasing and lip movement of the original dialogue" as closely as possible.
 Although this mode is usually interlingual, there are some cases of intralingual dubbing, but it is not very common.

+Visual dubbing

+Visual dubbing uses machine learning to modify an actor's facial performance—particularly lip and mouth movements—so that on-screen articulation matches the visemes of a dubbed target-language audio track, rather than relying solely on translated audio overlaid on unmodified footage.
+Early deep learning approaches such as Wav2Lip (2020) demonstrated that a neural network could generate accurate lip synchronisation from arbitrary audio and video inputs, though with limited control over the broader facial performance.
+Kim et al. (2019) proposed a style-preserving approach using recurrent generative adversarial networks that could modify a target actor's mouth movements while retaining their idiosyncratic facial expressions.
+In 2025, the Swedish film Watch the Skies became the first theatrically released feature to use AI-driven visual dubbing for its English-language version, with the original cast dubbing their own performances and the technology adjusting lip movements in post-production.

+Unlike AI dubbing, which may replace a performer's voice with a synthetic one, visual dubbing modifies only the visual component while retaining human voice actors for the dubbed audio track.
+The 2023 SAG-AFTRA TV/Theatrical contract explicitly permits adjusting lip and facial movements to match a foreign language as part of standard dubbing practices, without requiring additional performer consent.